 Please note that photocopies can result in a grey shade that will not always scan well;

-use A4 sized paper with an appropriate margin; and include the company number in the
+use A4 sized paper with an appropriate margin; and include the co number in the

 top right-hand corner of the first page.

 Glossy Document - If you are producing glossy colour-printed documents , a typed, unbound black and white version of a printer's proof is ideal, provided it has all the necessary